 Pošteni ljudi – Honest people.

 Dobri radnici – Hardworking people.

 “Lopovi” – Deceitful people.

 The six countries should never have been put together to form Yugoslavia in the first place.
 There was too much oppression, suppression of people’s customs, religions, freedom and choices.
 Things would have exploded eventually anyway.
 We were six different “tribes” who were made to live together and who were made to accept and to conform to the same rules and customs.
 It was never going to work in the long term.
 If everyone was allowed to practice what they believed in, in freedom, then perhaps yes.
-Oppression always creates explosions.
+But oppression always creates explosions.

 The big move was when I started growing up too; when I learnt about the meaning of the word cautious.

-The big move was when I started being bullied, but even then my mum would say to me: “Do you think that there might be something that you could change, in your behaviour?
+The big move was when I started being bullied because of my family’s wealth, but even then, my mum would say to me: “Do you think that there might be something that you could change, in your behaviour?
 That you could be doing or saying wrong?
-They simply can’t all be wrong and the one, you, right!
+They simply can’t all be wrong and only you right!
 Be careful, be cautious, but be open to compromise and acceptance.”

 “Live and let live.
 Love and let love.”